WANdisco/wandisco-documentation-ldm/docs/create-migration.md

    [`migration run`](./command-reference.md#migration-run)

-## Create a static migration
+## Create a one-time migration

-[Create a static migration](./non-live-migration.md) if you do not want LiveData Migrator to scan for changes to your data during a migration.
+[Create a one-time migration](./one-time-migration.md) if you do not want LiveData Migrator to scan for changes to your data during a migration.
 These migrations do not require you to have write access to the source filesystem, or operate the migration as the `hdfs` user.